 Students with questions about any of these policies and procedures are encouraged to contact the program director at their location of study.

-The education committee has the authority to delay graduation based on its unanimous, documented concern about a student’s clinical expertise or safety.
-The committee must unanimously agree that a student is not ready to graduate, and then communicate that decision to the student and recommend remediation for a specific period of time.
+The P&P committee has the authority to delay graduation based on its unanimous, documented concern about a student’s clinical expertise or safety.
+The committee must unanimously decide that a student is not ready to graduate, and then communicate that decision to the student and recommend remediation for a specified period of time.